JuliaPy/PyCall.jl/README.md

     # ENV["PYTHON"] = "/usr/bin/python3.7"           # example for *nix
     Pkg.build("PyCall")

+Julia needs to be re-launched for this change to take effect.

 Note also that you will need to re-run `Pkg.build("PyCall")` if your `python` program changes significantly (e.g. you switch to a new